alessiotortora/alessiotortora/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a volunteer for komunIKON
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning mongoDB
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate
 - 💬 Ask me about anything
 - ⚡ Fun fact: I was a physical therapist before i became a software engineer